Winston Churchill: "Success is moving from failure to failure without losing enthusiasm."

 The Entrepreneur

-Optimism is a tool in the palm of the entrepreneur because, in the process of setting up a project, the entrepreneur encounters many problems.
-The entrepreneur's positive thinking helps him/her cope with the obstacles and find solutions to success.
-Sometimes these solutions are the result of creative thinking, that stems from the entrepreneur's optimism.
+Optimism is a valuable tool in the palm of the entrepreneur, as it helps them navigate the numerous challenges that arise during the project setup process.
+The entrepreneur's positive thinking helps them cope with obstacles and find solutions to achieve success.
+Sometimes these solutions are the result of creative thinking that stems from the entrepreneur's optimism.

 Example of Entrepreneurs: